goldinvo/goldinvo.github.io/src/content/cooking/staples/pate-sucree.md

 ---
-layout: recipe
+grade: A
 title: Pâte Sucrée (Sweet Tart Dough)
-grade: A
 ---
 <!-- stub -->
 A sweet shortbread crust used in tarts.